ICML-anon/rllab/docs/user/implement_mdp.rst

 In addition, we also need to specify the data types for the observations and the actions.
 This should be something that Numpy / Theano accepts for the :code:`dtype` argument.
-Since we typically use :code:`Theano` for implementing the algorithms, we make it so that the data type conform to the :code:`Theano`
+Since we typically use `Theano <http://deeplearning.net/software/theano/>`_ for implementing the algorithms, we make it so that the data type conform to Theano's
 configuration:

 .. code-block:: py